particuleio/website/content/blog/thanos-monitoring.en.md

 Thanos component deployed:

-  * All thanos component are deployed
+  * All Thanos components are deployed
-  * Query Frontend which serve as a datasource endpoints for Grafana
+  * Query Frontend which serve as a datasource endpoint for Grafana
   * Storegateway are deployed to query the observer bucket
   * Query will perform query to the storegateways and the other querier